Bristol, Leeds and Norwich, and online

 – – –

-Alongside the new writing and artworks individually, the project critiques the homogenisation of interiors – a concept described by writers such as Kyle Chayka in his description of ‘Airspace’, for example.
+Alongside the individual commissioning of new writing and artworks, the project as a whole critiques the homogenisation of interiors – a concept described by writers such as Kyle Chayka in his description of ‘Airspace’, for example.
 Gathered as a collection, the works are a subtle commentary on the state of the property market and the trend of property as investment, rather than a place where lives are lived.

-The organiser is artist and curator Amanda Lwin, who comments:
+The organiser is architecturally-trained curator Amanda Lwin, who comments:

 – Ends –